cambridge-ceu/csd3/systems/web.md

 ## Cytoscape

-This is an earlier attempt,
+This is an earlier attempt but somewhat clumsy.

 ```bash
 module load ceuadmin/Cytoscape/3.9.1